Python-Markdown/markdown/docs/using_as_module.md

     * a readable file-like object,
     * or `None` (default) which will read from `stdin`.

-* `output`: The target which output to written to.
+* `output`: The target which output is written to.

     `output` may be set to one of three options: